electerious/rosid-handler-njk/README.md

 {% inject 'button.njk', { color: 'purple', text: 'Button' } %}
 ```

-### Custom data
+### Data

-The data in `opts.data` will be used to render your template. `rosid-handler-njk` tries to require the given module when a path (string) is specified instead of an object.
+The data in `opts.data` will be used to render your template. `opts.data` can either be an object (the data) or a string (path to data file). `rosid-handler-njk` tries to require the path when a string is specified instead of an object.
+The path must be absolute or relative to the current working directory.

+### Custom data per file

-Create a file with the name `filename.data.json` or `filename.data.js` along your `filename.njk` to add or overwrite the data from `opts.data`.
+Create a file with the name `filename.data.json` or `filename.data.js` along your `filename.njk` to add or overwrite data from `opts.data`.

 ### Environment